 Magnesium is a mineral involved in many processes in our body.
-It regulates the contraction of the muscles, nerve function, blood glucose control and blood pressure and it plays a role in protein and DNA synthesis as well as the structural development of bones.
-In fact, 50 to 60% of the magnesium levels present in our body can be found in our bones!
+It regulates the nervous system and the contraction of the muscles, and it plays a role in our protein and DNA synthesis as well as the structural development of bones (1).

 - Green leafy vegetables (Spinach, Kale, Broccoli, Cabbage)

 - Legumes (Peas, Beans, Lentils, Chickpeas)